MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 > [!NOTE]
-> The next time you open the **Missing components** page, the option to enable/disable integration for Linux machines doesn't appear.
-To disable Linux integration, you need to turn off Defender for Endpoint integration for the plan (disabling it for Windows too), and then turn back on for Windows machines as needed.
+> Enabling Defender for Endpoint integration on Linux machines is a one-time action.
+If you disable the plan and re-enabled it, integration remains enabled.

 ## Enable integration on Linux in multiple subscriptions